MelissaPabst/SavvyDAPython/Week2/Class1.md

 Remember MatPlotLib?
 Well, pandas provides **wrappers** around the matplotlib library, reducing the lines of code needed to use matploblib code.
 You may recall from your lesson on object-oriented programming the concept of **abstraction**, which aims to hide the bits that aren't needed, effectively reducing the complexity and therefore the lines of code.
 Well, that's what a wrapper does.
 You don't need to know how your coffee pot works, but that you can get some hot bean juice if you do x, y, and z steps.
 A wrapper is like the buttons on the coffee pot.

 Why is it called pandas?
 I don't mean to de-mystify it, and you can continue to picture in your mind cute little pandas typing away inside your computer, but it comes from *panel data*, an econometrics term you don't hear a lot and is the term for multidimensional structured datasets.
-(Please stop trying to insert bamboo in your floppy disk drive.)
+(Please stop trying to insert bamboo into your floppy disk drive.)

 Pandas has a wide range of capabilities beyond NumPy, especially when it comes to data structures and data manipulations needed to clean and analyze our data, but we'll still be using NumPy here and there.